oarguido/DistETA_and_LLMReporting/docs/WORKFLOW.md

 #### Step 1: Run the Analysis

 First, run the analysis using the `analyze` profile.
-This will build the Docker image and run the `disteta_aidi` script.
+This will build the Docker image and run the `disteta_batch` script.
 The results will be saved to the `output/` directory on your host machine.

 ```bash
 docker-compose --profile analyze up --build